You're on the United Kingdom website. Switch to the US website here.

 Money Saving Expert (MSE) has a brilliant up to date tool to help you find the best credit card deals, based on your credit rating.
 It will be difficult to switch to 0% deal if your credit rating is not good, but MSE can help with this as well with their credit card eligibility checker.

 1. Focus on your monthly spending budget.
-List everything you spend – from regular bills to cash purchases – onto paper or a spreadsheet or use a phone app like Yolt to analyse your spending patterns.
+List everything you spend – from regular bills to cash purchases – onto paper or a spreadsheet or use a phone app to analyse your spending patterns.
 Choose whatever method you are comfortable with.

 2. Optimise every Direct Debit and monthly bill.
 Get the best deals for your mortgage, energy, broadband, mobile phone and TV package.
 Cancel all non-essential Direct Debits such as Netflix, charity donations and children’s savings contributions.